Owen-Liuyuxuan/visionfactory/readme.md

 If we are starting a new project with new data settings / new models / new strategies, it is recommended to start a new folder and overwrite existing classes, and write config files pointing to new modules.
 This is achieved by [builder](./vision_base/utils/builder.py) and [find_object](./vision_base/utils/utils.py).

-Check the [segmenatation](./segmentation/) for how to start a simple new project.
+Check the codes in [segmenatation](./segmentation/) for how to start a simple new project.

-Check the [mono3d](./mono3d/) for how to overwrite data pipeline for complex tasks.
+Check the codes in [mono3d](./mono3d/) for how to overwrite data pipeline for complex tasks.

 ## Further Info and Bug Issues